nugget/python-insteonplm/README.md

 ## Requirements

 - Python 3.4, 3.5 or 3.6 with asyncio
-- Posix based system (currently does not work on Windows due to a serial port issue)
+- Posix or Windows based system
-- Some form of Insteon PLM or INSTEON USB Stick
+- Some form of Insteon PLM or Hub
 - At least one Insteon device

 ## Installation